MichaelHaggerty01/MichaelHaggerty01.github.io/README.md

 - Added a way to search for specific bid
 - Added the ability to use any .csv file
 - Improved comments

+**You can download this text, screenshots, and more via the .zip and tar.gz files above.**